-NATIONAL CATHOLIC VOCATION COUNCIL RECORDS, ca. 1976-1986, 15.3 feet (unprocessed).
+NATIONAL CATHOLIC VOCATION COUNCIL RECORDS, 1975-1987, 0.6 foot.

 Records of a coordinating body for Catholic vocation organizations (succeeded by the National Coalition for Church Vocations).

 NATIONAL CONFERENCE OF DIOCESAN VOCATION DIRECTORS RECORDS, 1958-[ongoing], 3.9 feet.

 meeting minutes, Executive Directors' subject files, convention proceedings and programs, newsletters, publications, regional activities, and the Committee on Vocations.

-NATIONAL CONFERENCE OF RELIGIOUS VOCATION DIRECTORS RECORDS, ca. 1964-1987, 14.7 feet (unprocessed).
+NATIONAL CONFERENCE OF RELIGIOUS VOCATION DIRECTORS RECORDS, 1964-1987, 1.1 feet.

 NATIONAL INTERFAITH COALITION ON AGING RECORDS, 1971-2010, 4.0 feet.

 Correspondence, minutes, publications, reports, audio recordings, and related records documenting the programs and services of the National Interfaith Coalition on Aging (NICA).

 Included are project files for its Survey on Programs for the Aging Under Religious Auspices and for Project-GIST (Gerontology in Seminary Training), which sought to enhance the

 ability of the religious community to serve the needs of the aging by improving the knowledge and skills of seminary educators.
 Also documented is NICA's involvement with the

 White House Conference on Aging, which included sponsorship of the National Intra-Decade Conference on the Spiritual Well-Being of the Elderly (1977) and an official

 mini-conference of the 1981 WHCOA, the National Symposium on Spiritual and Ethical Value Systems Concerns, which NICA convened in 1980.
 NICA dissolved as a corporation at the end

 of 1990 and reorganized as a constituent unit of the National Council on the Aging.
 It affiliated with the American Society on Aging in 2010, as a subcommittee of the Forum on

-NATIONAL RELIGIOUS VOCATION CONFERENCE RECORDS, 1988-[ongoing], 6.0 feet.
+NATIONAL RELIGIOUS VOCATION CONFERENCE RECORDS, 1988-[ongoing], 4.4 feet.